 Where to even start with this one?
 Maybe it’s the triangle pointed downward, evocating the upside down shape of the mountain that’s within it, or the lines that are poking up, like a peak, or the golden, textured sun that’s emerging from behind, or the minimally placed song-lyrics.
 Whatever makes this design so incredible, we’re obsessed.

-Make it in New PicMonkey: Get the deep purple of the mountains and the sheen on the gold the same way, by applying the Gradient effect to each of those overlays.
+Make it in New PicMonkey: Get the deep purple of the mountains and the sheen on the gold the same way, by applying the Gradient effect to each of those graphics.
 Then tie the entire image together by applying an effect across the whole thing.

 Color palette envy

 Whoever said color palettes have to be boring?
 Get inspired about your branding with a color palette that captures both the shades and feels of what you’re going for.
-This design starts with the image of the water, and we used the eyedropper tool in the Overlay palette to get the squares perfectly colored.
+This design starts with the image of the water, and we used the eyedropper tool in the Graphic palette to get the squares perfectly colored.